adonisjs/v6-docs/content/docs/cookbooks/migrate_to_vite.md

 export default defineConfig({
   plugins: [
     Adonis({
-      entryPoints: ["resources/js/app.ts", "resources/css/app.css"],
+      entrypoints: ["resources/js/app.ts", "resources/css/app.css"],
     }),
   ],
 });
 ```

-Similar to Webpack Encore, you can define multiple entry points by passing an array of strings to the `entryPoints` option.
+Similar to Webpack Encore, you can define multiple entry points by passing an array of strings to the `entrypoints` option.
 So make sure to add all your `Encore.addEntry()` calls to your new Vite configuration.

 ## Vite compatible imports